claudio-sotillos/Wikipedia-s-PageRank/README.md

 Concretely I worked on the platform of DataBricks, which is very useful in order to work with Spark (https://community.cloud.databricks.com).

 For attaining a parallelized structure, I used several PySpark Structures which perform the computations in a Parallelize way.
-Since I did not have the resources to run the Page Rank algorithm on the entire WikiPedia, I only ran it on a fraction of it (0.001).
+Since I did not have the resources to run the Page Rank algorithm on the entire Wikipedia, I only ran it on a fraction of it (0.001).
 Anyway, the code is structured in such a way that it could be executed by several devices at the same time.
-My advice for running the notebook, is to create an account on DataBricks, load the Notebook there and execute it (Maybe in other platforms such us Google Colab does work too).
+My advice for running the notebook is to create an account on DataBricks, load the Notebook there and execute it (Maybe in other platforms such as Google Colab does work too).

 ## Page Rank Algorithm